-3.2.4 Recordkeeping requirements [40 CFR 264.1089(b) and 265.1090(b)]

-All records that are maintained in accordance with Subpart CC standards, including those stored electronically, must be maintained in a central location and be easily accessible during inspections.
-The following table summarizes the recordkeeping requirements which apply to a fixed roof tank.
+3.2.4 Recordkeeping requirements [40 CFR 264.1089(b) and 265.1090(b)] All records that are maintained in accordance with Subpart CC standards, including those stored electronically, must be maintained in a central location and be easily accessible during inspections.
+The following table summarizes the recordkeeping requirements which apply to a tank located inside an enclosure vented to an enclosed combustion device.